OneWaterboy/lima-beans-restaurant/README.md

 Site files for the Limabeans Food Truck Company.
-Working towards a hybrid model that works for a food truck but is based off the design ideas of other food trucks the customer has relayed to me.
+Working towards a hybrid model that works for a food truck but is based off the design ideas of other food trucks websites the customer has relayed to me.